 - Originally, this sculpture was part of a large group of porcelain figures that showed the god Apollo attended by six nymphs.
 His left foot extended forward, he is about to step down into a bath from the rock where he sits. - Sculptural groups like this were made to decorate banquet tables in royal palaces and residences of the very wealthy.
-On the base of the Ackland's figure are the letters (H and I/J), which would have guided servants when matching up the other pieces of the group when it was put on display. - The porcelain factory in Meissen, Germany, where Johann Joachim K\u00e4ndler worked as a modeler, was the first in Europe to successfully produce hard-paste porcelain.
+On the base of the Ackland's figure are the letters (H and I/J), which would have guided servants when matching up the other pieces of the group when it was put on display. - The porcelain factory in Meissen, Germany, where Johann Joachim Kändler worked as a modeler, was the first in Europe to successfully produce hard-paste porcelain.
 Before that, Europeans had to import porcelain from China.
-Collectors loved porcelain's delicacy, durability, and white even translucent color.
+Collectors loved porcelain's delicacy, durability, and white - even translucent - color.

-1706: Born June 15 in Arnsdorf, Germany

-1723: Worked in Dresden, Germany

-1730: Court sculptor to Frederick-Augustus I, Elector of Saxony c.
-1748: Made the Ackland's Apollo
+1706: Born June 15 in Arnsdorf, Germany 1723: Worked in Dresden, Germany 1730: Court sculptor to Frederick-Augustus I, Elector of Saxony 1731: Began working at the Meissen Porcelain Factory c.
+1748: Made the Ackland's Apollo1775: Died May 17 in Meissen, Germany